aexoden/edge/README.md

 will allow the ending to play out before rebooting to the next seed.
 This is useful if streaming the runs.
 If the bot dies, it will wait five minutes before rebooting.

+### RESET_FOR_TIME

+This option will tell the bot to automatically reset if it falls behind its PB for the current route by too much.
+It is disabled by default.

+### OVERLAY

+This option displays an informational overlay to provide some basic information about the run.
+It is disabled by default.

 ## LiveSplit Integration Requirements (optional and difficult)